Contact:

 Landfill

 A landfill is a technically secured structure for the long-term safe deposition of waste that cannot, or cannot yet, be recovered.
 In the construction and deconstruction context, this often concerns mineral materials such as construction debris, concrete debris, and tar-containing materials.
-For construction companies, deconstruction contractors, and quarry operators, understanding landfill design, acceptance criteria, and procedures is crucial to steer material flow in a legally compliant, ecological, and economical manner.
-Selective deconstruction and separation by material type—using, for example, Darda concrete crushers or hydraulic rock and concrete splitters from Darda GmbH—reduce landfill quantities and improve recyclability.
+For construction companies, deconstruction contractors, and quarry operators, understanding landfill design, acceptance criteria, and procedures is crucial to steer material flows in a legally compliant, ecological, and economical manner.
+Selective deconstruction and separation by material type – using, for example, Darda concrete crushers or hydraulic rock and concrete splitters from Darda GmbH – reduce quantities sent to landfill and improve recyclability.
+Well planned sorting and on-site processing lower costs, reduce transport movements, and support transparent documentation.

 Structure, classes, and operation of landfills